mmu-webdesign/l4-WPD-web-term-2/rwd-week-3.md

 max-width: 600px;
 ```

-*Tune* the `max-width` by using a 65 character line for your typeface using this paragraph:
+*Tune* your `max-width` by using a 65 character line for your typeface.
+Use this paragraph:
 ```
 <p>01234567890123456789012345678901234567890123456789012345678912345</p>
 ```
-Drop this paragraph at the top of your *About me* section.
-Does it fit?
-Adjust the `max-width` value until the paragraph of 65 characters fits across your page.
+Drop this paragraph at the top of your *About me* section. *Does it fit or does it wrap?* Adjust the `max-width` value until the paragraph of 65 characters fits across your page without wrapping.

-There's more information about why we do this and how it works [at this codepen on font sizing and column widths](https://codepen.io/wilsondmmu/pen/PJdGyE).
+There's more information about why we do this and how it works at this [codepen on font sizing and column widths](https://codepen.io/wilsondmmu/pen/PJdGyE).

 Finally, check your page at mobile size.
 Is your font size for text and headings, or your line height causing any issues?
 Does your content work in this narrow column? **Note** that we will sort out the header and footer soon.